usmansbk/sequelize-graphql-auth-service/README.md

 While in production, a Redis server `REDIS_URL` environment variable is required.

+## Clients (Mobile app, Web app, etc)

+Each supported client must pass a `client_id` in their request headers.
+Client IDs are strings assigned by the server.
+To support a new client, add it the `audience` list of the jwt util (`src/utils/jwt`) `verify` function.
+This will allow users to login from multiple devices.

 ## [Mailer](https://nodemailer.com/transports/ses/)

 The server makes use of AWS SES to send emails in production.
 Set the following environment variables and ensure you have the right [AWS IAM Policy](https://nodemailer.com/transports/ses/#example-3) set for SES.